top of page

 Bebop

-Jazz style developed in the 1940s in Harlem, that was fast and furious with complex melodies and rhythms, dissonant harmonies and improvisatory sections conceived for small bands.
-It was meant for listening rather than dancing.
+1940s jazz style developed in Harlem (New York), characterized by fast and furious tempos, complex melodies, dissonant harmonies, improvisational sections and small bands.
+It was intended for listening rather than dancing.

 E.g. Charlie Parker, Dizzy Gillespie, Thelonious Monk.